-- portfolios
+research assignments portfolios

-- process journals
+case studies process journals

-- exhibitions
+experiments exhibitions

-- problem-solving tasks
+reports problem-solving tasks

-- essays
+projects • essays

-- creative writing
+oral presentations creative writing

-- homework
+multimedia presentations homework

-- tests and quizzes
+debates tests and quizzes

-- mock exams
+discussions mock exams

 The school recognizes that assessment can be used for different purposes and aims at maintaining a balance between formative and summative assessment.
 It is the teachers' responsibility to ensure that the two types of assessment are understood by students and their parents and used to build an effective learning environment to help students become responsible for their own learning.